Appropriate Use Advisory Committee: Canadian Drug Agency Transition Office

 Chantal Faucher-Francoeur is a key member of Green Shield Canada's pharmacy team, bringing her deep knowledge of the pharmacy landscape in Quebec to develop local and national strategies and provide oversight of Green Shield's pharmacy services in the province.

-A qualified pharmacist (B. Pharm) and a Member of the Ordre des pharmaciens du Quebec since April 2000, Chantal's expertise spans the insurance industry, retail pharmacy, hospital pharmacy and the pharmaceutical industry.
-Over the past ten years, she has established and implemented drug management strategies, shared market insights with clients, presented at industry events and contributed to various CLHIA committees.
+She is a qualified pharmacist (B. Pharm) and a Member of the Ordre des pharmaciens du Quebec since April 2000, Her expertise spans the insurance industry, retail pharmacy, hospital pharmacy and the pharmaceutical industry.
+Over the past ten years, she has established and implemented drug management strategies, shared market insights with clients, presented at industry events and contributed to various Canadian Life and Health Insurance Association committees.

 Chantal is also a Quebec registered attorney, with more than 15 years of experience in litigation and commercial law.
-She reviewed commercial contracts and negotiated commercial terms on behalf of clients as a legal consultant and has supported the Ordre des pharmaciens du Quebec with investigations into alleged violations by members of the Ordre.
+She reviewed commercial contracts and negotiated commercial terms on behalf of clients as a legal consultant.
+She has supported the Ordre des pharmaciens du Quebec with investigations into alleged violations by members of the Ordre.

-Sudha Kutty – Canadian Agency for Drugs and Technologies in Health (CADTH)
+Sudha Kutty: Canadian Agency for Drugs and Technologies in Health

-Sudha Kutty is the Executive Vice-President, Evidence, Products, and Services at CADTH.
-She is responsible for leading CADTH's pharmaceutical reviews and medical devices and clinical interventions portfolios.
+Sudha Kutty is the Executive Vice-President of Evidence, Products, and Services at the Canadian Agency for Drugs and Technologies in Health (CADTH).
+She is responsible for leading CADTH's pharmaceutical reviews, as well as their medical device and clinical interventions portfolios.

 Sudha holds an Honours BSc in Human Biology and International Relations from the University of Toronto, a degree in law from the University of Western Ontario, and an MBA from the Rotman School of Management at the University of Toronto.
 She is also a member of the Law Society of Ontario.